joe-jordan/pyvoro/README.md

 **Recently Added Features:**

+*Released on PyPI* - thanks to a contribution from @ansobolev, you can now install the project with `pip` - just type `pip install pyvoro`, with sudo if that's your thing.

 *support for numpy arrays* - thanks to a contribution from @christopherpoole, you can now pass in a 2D (Nx3 or Nx2) numpy array.